 - 3.1.
-Pursuant to Rule 1.7.2(b) of the 2021 World Athletics8 Anti-Doping Rules ("WA ADR"), anti-doping rule violations committed prior to 1 January 2021 shall be governed by the substantive Anti-Doping Rules in effect at the time the alleged anti-doping rule violation occurred and, with respect to procedural matters, by the 2016-2017 IAAF Competition Rules (the "2016 IAAF Competition Rules") for anti-doping rule violations committed prior to 3 April 2017. - 3.2.
-As the Athlete's anti-doping rule violations occurred in 2012, they are governed by the rules at the time of their commission, viz. the 2012-2013 IAAF Competition Rules (the "IAAF Competition Rules"), subject to the application of the principle of lex mitior. - B) Anti-Doping Rule Violations - 3.3.
+Pursuant to Rule 1.7.2(b) of the 2021 World Athletics7 Anti-Doping Rules ("WA ADR"), anti-doping rule violations committed prior to 1 January 2021 shall be governed by the substantive Anti-Doping Rules in effect at the time the alleged anti-doping rule violation occurred and, with respect to procedural matters, by the 2016-2017 IAAF Competition Rules (the "2016 IAAF Competition Rules") for anti-doping rule violations committed prior to 3 April 2017. - 3.2.
+As the Athlete's anti-doping rule violations occurred in 2013, they are governed by the rules at the time of their commission, viz. the 2012-2013 IAAF Competition Rules (the "IAAF Competition Rules"), subject to the application of the principle of lex mitior. - B) Anti-Doping Rule Violations - 3.3.
 Per Rule 32.2(b) of the IAAF Competition Rules, the Use of Prohibited Substances constitutes an anti-doping rule violation.
 The provision adds the following: - "(i) it is each Athlete's personal duty to ensure that no Prohibited Substance enters his body.
 Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - (ii) the success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
 It is sufficient that the Prohibited Substance or Prohibited Method was Used, or Attempted to be Used, for an antidoping rule violation to be committed." - 3.4.
 Use within the meaning of Rule 32.2(b) of the IAAF Competition Rules can be established "by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, experts reports, documentary evidence, conclusions drawn from longitudinal profiling and other analytical information" (Rule 33.3 of the IAAF Competition Rules). - 3.5.
-In the present case, the 2015 LIMS data and underlying Analytical Data, as well as the EDP evidence, show that ostarine and testosterone or its precursors were detected in samples collected from the Athlete in 2012.
-This clear and reliable evidence shows that the Athlete used Prohibited Substances in 2012 in breach of Rule 32.2(b) of the IAAF Competition Rules.
+In the present case, the 2015 LIMS data and EDP evidence show that methasterone and metenolone, prohibited anabolic steroids, were detected in samples collected from the Athlete in 2013.
+This clear and reliable evidence shows that the Athlete used Prohibited Substances in 2013 in breach of Rule 32.2(b) of the IAAF Competition Rules. - 3.6.
+In addition, the AIU notes that, when confronted with the anti-doping rule violations, the Athlete did not provide any substantiated explanation for them.
+In addition, having failed to request a hearing, the Athlete is deemed to have accepted the anti-doping rule violations.